 Most importantly, someone must be given an opportunity to object to electronic marketing, each time they are sent a marketing message, as well as at the time the data was collected.

 Business-to-business (B2B) marketing (defined as limited, public limited companies and public bodies such as schools and hospitals) are not covered under PECR, which means that you do not need prior consent in order to send emails or SMS communications.

 Marketers may therefore be able to use legitimate interests for B2B campaigns.

 Email addresses of corporate employees can be licensed for third party email campaigns.
 Legitimate interests would be used to process this personal data as long as all the following criteria are fulfilled:

-A corporate is defined as a limited company, public limited company, limited liability partnership or government departments and can be emailed without prior consent (eg. email@example.com).
+A corporate is defined as a limited company, public limited company, limited liability partnership or government department and can be emailed without prior consent (eg. email@example.com).